Labbezanga: Aftermath

 On December 23, 2023, Malian colonel Ibrahim Samassa visited the camp at Labbezanga, which was repopulated by Malian soldiers led by Souleymane Dembele.
 Samassa congratulated the soldiers in defending the base after the attack on December 3.
 Malian counteroffensive operations were called Operation Moniko, and lasted from December 3 to January 25, 2024.
 Malian officials claimed that Operation Moniko killed sixty-five jihadists and arrested forty-two others.

+2026 Mali offensives

+During the 2026 Mali offensives, IS-SP captured the village and military base following the withdrawal of African Corps from the area on April 27, 2026.
+The Malian Armed Forces would recapture the area on May 5th.

 In popular culture

 Labbezanga is mentioned in the movie Sahara, based on the book by Clive Cussler.
 The two adventurers, Dirk Pitt and Al Giordino, stop at Labbezanga when they first enter Mali.
 It is described as one of the greatest ports in West Africa in the 19th century.
 The port is also a place of trade.
 Most of the villagers are fishermen, and the rest herd animals, such as goats.